rcminerva2394/rock-paper-scissors/README.md

 ![final flow](/flow-charts/final-flow.png)

 The style is inspired from fronendmentor.
 I coded the JS part probably for 5 hrs and for HTML, CSS 5 hours.
 I really learned how important it is to understand the problem, even if my final code doesn't match my first flow chart.
-I tired to code it based on the first flow chart, but I ommitted repeated codes and tried to use one function that will compare the possibilities.
+I tried to code it based on the first flow chart, but I omitted repeated codes and tried to use one function that will compare the possibilities.